 It is also in the Gospel of Matthew that we learn of the Magi traveling to meet and worship the baby Jesus.
 Referred to colloquially as the Wise Men or the Three Kings, the Magi were learned men who correctly interpreted the signs and journeyed laboriously to glorify the Christ child.
 “After Jesus was born in Bethlehem in Judea, during the time of King Herod, Magi from the east came to Jerusalem and asked, ‘Where is the one who has been born king of the Jews?
 We saw his star when it rose and have come to worship him’” (Matthew 2:1-2).

 Their inclusion by Matthew demonstrates the scope of Jesus’s mission and ministry of salvation, expanding beyond national borders or ethnic identity.
 The hope of Christmas is for all people.
 And as we see from the response of King Herod, it is a much-needed hope.
 Upon hearing the news that the Christ child had been born, Matthew tells us that Herod flew into a jealous rage and plotted to have the child (and any other in his way) killed.
-The terror and tragedy of Herod’s actions reinforce how desperately humanity needs the peace and restoration of Christ Jesus.
+The terror and tragedy of Herod’s actions reinforce how desperately humanity needs the earth peace and restoration of Christ Jesus.

 Bible Verses From Luke’s Nativity Account

 If Matthew’s Gospel highlighted Joseph and his experiences throughout the Nativity story, Luke emphasizes Mary.
 Recounting the Annunciation—when the angel Gabriel told Mary she would be the mother of Jesus—in Luke 1:26-38, Luke’s account invites us into Mary’s thoughts and processing of this life-altering event.
-Mary's declaration, "I am the Lord's servant," in the face of the angel's shocking news illustrates a resolute faithfulness and a willingness to put her trust fully in God.
+Mary's declaration, "I am the Lord's servant," in the face of the angel's shocking news illustrates a resolute faithfulness and a willingness to put her trust fully in everlasting God.